 Now we can talk specifically about muscle memory.
 The true definition of muscle memory, or any type of cellular memory, is a lasting adaptation in the cell even after the stimulus that created the adaptation has stopped (11).
 Don’t worry about re-reading that sentence 10-times, we’ll slowly and dramatically clarify it for you in the next few paragraphs.

 We’re back to the physiological roots of bodybuilding: stimulus and adaptation.
 The stimulus is, of course, the workout you impose on your body.
 The adaptation, on the other hand, is the body’s response to the stimulus and this response is always specific to the type of stimulus given (16).
-This means that strength training induces muscle growth and strength gains while endurance training improves oxygen usage and fatigueability (3,12).
-By now you’re probably aware of at least a few reasons behind how and why our muscles grow so let’s take a microscopic look at something that precedes this growth.
+This means that strength training induces muscle growth and strength gains while endurance training improves oxygen usage and fatigue resistance (3,12).
+By now, you’re probably aware of at least a few reasons behind how and why our muscles grow, so let’s take a microscopic look at something that precedes this growth.

 This process of adding nuclei is a precursor to muscle cell growth (1,5,9,14,15).
 Our muscles contain little helpers called satellite cells that, for the most part, just kind of hang out around muscle cells in case they are needed for tissue repair.
-When you start strength training, eventually your muscle cells will steal the nuclei from these satellite cells to use as their own.
+When you start strength training, eventually these satellite cells can donate their nuclei to your muscle cells.
 This creates an environment for the cell to grow – more nuclei present = more protein synthesis (5,11) which ultimately leads to greater cell growth.